adafruit/tinyuf2/README.md

 #### Log

 Should you have an issue running example and/or submitting an bug report.
 You could enable TinyUSB built-in debug logging with optional `LOG=`.
-LOG=1 will only print out error message, LOG=2 print more information with on-going events.
+LOG=1 will print out only message from bootloader project, while LOG=2 print more information with TinyUSB stack information events as well (note: it is quite a bit).
 LOG=3 or higher is not used yet.

 ```
-$ make BOARD=feather_stm32f405_express LOG=2 all
+$ make BOARD=feather_stm32f405_express LOG=1 all
 ```

 #### Logger